littleosbook/littleosbook/interrupts.md

 restores `eflags` by popping the value from the stack and then finally jumps to `cs:eip` as specified by the values on the stack.

-The interrupt handler has to be written in assembly, since all registers that the interrupt handlers uses must be preserved by pushing them onto the stack.
+The interrupt handler has to be written in assembly code, since all registers that the interrupt handlers use must be preserved by pushing them onto the stack.
 This is because the code that was interrupted doesn't know about the interrupt and will therefore expect that its registers stay the same.
-Writing all the logic of the interrupt handler in assembly will be tiresome.
-Creating an assembly handler that saves the registers, calls a C function, restores the registers and finally executes `iret` is a good idea!
+Writing all the logic of the interrupt handler in assembly code will be tiresome.
+Creating a handler in assembly code that saves the registers, calls a C function, restores the registers and finally executes `iret` is a good idea!

 The C handler should get the state of the registers, the state of the stack and